-The United States currently provides International Military Education & Training (IMET) and Export Control and Related Border Security (EXBS) Program funding to Malta.
+The United States currently provides International Military Education & Training (IMET) and Section 333 Authority to Build Capacity funding to Malta.

 Bilateral Economic Relations

-The United States has been supportive of Malta’s campaign to attract private investment.
-A number of U.S. companies are operating in Malta.
-These include major hotels, light manufacturing and repair facilities, commercial banknote printing, healthcare management, pharmaceutical and medical supply firms, and some offices servicing local and regional operations.
-In an effort to boost trade relations, the United States and Malta signed a double taxation agreement in 2008, which came into force in 2011.
+The United States has been supportive of Malta’s campaign to attract private investment, and U.S. companies operate in Malta.
+These include major hotels, light manufacturing and repair facilities, commercial banknote printing facilities, healthcare management, pharmaceutical and medical supply firms, and offices servicing local and regional operations.
+To boost trade relations, the United States and Malta signed a double taxation agreement in 2008, which came into force in 2011.
 Malta joined the Visa Waiver Program in 2008.
 This program allows citizens of certain countries to travel to the United States visa-free for tourist and business purposes for stays under 90 days.

 Malta’s Membership in International Organizations

 Malta became a member of the United Nations in 1964 following independence from the United Kingdom.
-Malta and the United States belong to a number of the same international organizations, including the UN, International Monetary Fund, World Bank, World Trade Organization, and Organization for Security and Cooperation in Europe.
+Malta and the United States both belong to international organizations including the UN, International Monetary Fund, World Bank, World Trade Organization, and Organization for Security and Cooperation in Europe.
 Malta is a member of the North Atlantic Treaty Organization’s (NATO) Partnership for Peace.
-Malta has been a member of the European Union since 2004, and is also a member of the Euro single currency and the Schengen Agreement to abolish border checks among some EU member states and neighbors.
+Malta has been a member of the European Union since 2004, and is also a member of the Euro single currency zone and the Schengen Agreement to abolish border checks among some EU member states and neighbors.